Health Link Clinic

 - Report any abnormal symptoms or concerns to your healthcare consultant immediately.

-- Follow up with your healthcare consultant to assess the eectiveness of the PRP treatment and discuss
+- Follow up with your healthcare consultant to assess the eectiveness of the treatment and discuss

 further treatment options if necessary